 The Apple AirPods have a pretty unique look compared to most truly wireless headphones.
 While most have a fairly sizeable earpiece that houses the battery, the Apple AirPods have a similar shape to traditional wired earbud headphones like the Apple EarPods.
 The lack of wires means the long profile (housing the battery) hangs down from your ear like an earring.

 Designed to be the perfect pairing for iPhones, new features over the original AirPods include built-in Siri virtual assistant support, which means you no longer need to press a button to control your music with your voice.
 They also feature an improved battery, which Apple says gives you an extra hour of talk time.

-Find out about all the new features in our Apple AirPods (2019) first look review.
+Find out about all the new features in our Apple AirPods (2019) review.

 Samsung Galaxy Buds, £139

 With fierce rivalry in the smartphones market, it’s no surprise that Samsung has launched its new Samsung Galaxy Buds at the same time as the new Apple AirPods.
 They’re aimed to be the ideal choice for Android phone users, including Samsung Galaxy smartphones.

 The Samsung Galaxy Buds are a rebranding for Samsung compared to its previous truly wireless headphones, following the original Samsung Gear IconX which launched in 2017, and last year’s identically named Samsung Gear IconX (2018).

 The Samsung Galaxy Buds aim to be the ideal all-round Bluetooth headphones.
 Samsung claims they will last for six hours of music listening between charges from the charging case, and – differentiating them from the Apple AirPods – they also include fitness features, one being an accelerometer to measure how you change speed and two sensors to determine your position.